-As I’m sure you’re all aware by now, prolific and incredibly popular American actor and comedian Robin Williams was found dead in his California apartment last night on August 11th, 2014.
+As I’m sure you’re all aware by now, prolific and popular American actor and comedian Robin Williams was found dead in his California apartment last night on August 11th, 2014.
 The man was 63 years old.

-The exact details as to the cause of Williams’ death and his life leading up to last night are a bit fuzzier, but so far the consensus seems to be that the cause of death was suicide due to asphyxiation, specifically self-hanging with a belt.
-Given other circumstances surrounding the actor’s death (cuts along his wrist from a nearby knife) and the fact that Williams had been seeking professional medical help for depression and substance-abuse problems in the months prior to the event, it seems very likely that Williams was suffering from some form of emotional disorder, deteriorating mental health, and was obviously suicidal.
+The exact details as to the cause of Williams’ death and his life leading up to last night are a bit fuzzier, but so far the consensus seems to be the cause of death was suicide by asphyxiation, specifically self-hanging with a belt.
+Given other circumstances surrounding the actor’s death (cuts along his wrist from a nearby knife) and the fact that Williams had been seeking professional medical help for depression and substance-abuse problems in the months prior to the event, it seems likely that Williams was suffering from some form of emotional disorder, deteriorating mental health, and was obviously suicidal.

-My purposes with this newest page are twofold.
-One, I want recognize along with everybody else what a tragedy this is that such a talented man as Robin Williams has gone too soon and in such a likely painful, tortured way.
+My purposes with this newest page are twofold: One, I want recognize what a tragedy this is that such a talented man as Robin Williams has gone too soon and in such a painful, tortured way.
 I grew up with the man’s acting and enjoyed many of his films.
 They are a part of me as much as any film I’ve ever watched.
-Second and even more emphatically, I wish to analyze the actual alleged cause of the actor’s demise including and especially the man’s personal demons and his eventual end at his own hand.
-I wish to confront the issues of depression, mental health, and suicidality in a way that hopefully spreads awareness about the very murky and incredibly misunderstood nature of those problems.
+Second and even more emphatically, I wish to analyze the actual alleged cause of the actor’s demise, including and especially the man’s personal demons and his eventual end at his own hand.
+I wish to confront the issues of depression, mental health, and suicidality in a way that hopefully spreads awareness about the murky and misunderstood nature of those problems.

 First of all, any time an artist of such fame and magnitude passes away, we all feel a great deal of loss and confusion.
-People like Robin Williams are public figures that most everybody knows in some way and the idea of their passing is strange and unsettling.
+People like Robin Williams are public figures that most everybody knows in some way, and the idea of their passing is strange and unsettling.
 Many of us grew up with his classics like Mrs. Doubtfire (1993, arguably the best modern use of actor cross-dressing), Jumanji (1995, one of the most ambitious [and gloriously chaotic] family adventure-comedies of the ’90’s) and especially Good Will Hunting (1997, an introspective feelgood story to end all feelgood stories).
 Particularly that latter film exemplified Williams’ status as a father-figure to us younger viewers.
-Many of his adolescent fans who came of age in the ’90’s and 2000’s saw him as an extension of our own familial male role models — the loving father, the experienced mentor, the wisecracking, wise-ass, and infinitely wise uncle, and so forth.
+Many of his adolescent fans who came of age in the ’90’s and 2000’s saw him as an extension of our own familial male role models — the loving father, the experienced mentor, the wisecracking, wise-ass, the wise uncle, and so forth.

 That brings me to my second and equally important point with this essay regarding the nature of and circumstances surrounding the man’s death, circumstances that make his passing hit even closer to home for me.
 Like other public figures before him, including arguably the most infamous example in Grunge-rock legend Kurt Cobain’s self-inflicted death by firearm in 1994, Robin Williams passed away at his own hand.
 He willingly chose to “opt out” as they say and take his own life, ending everything once and for all.
 He will now become yet another statistic in the increasingly recognized data files of mental health victims, suicide causalities, and yes, emotionally tortured celebrities whose fame and talent were in the end little comfort to face such mental anguish and despair.